alyomahoney/MovieLens_Project/README.md

 ## Graded Files

 ### `main_code.R`
 This is the main R script which constructs the data and calculates predictions and RMSE results for each model.
-It also creates some basic plots for data exploration (illustrated in `final_report.Rmd`).
+It also creates some basic plots for data exploration, illustrated in the final report.
 Note that this script sources R scripts in the folder `cf_scripts`.
 To successfully run `main_code.R`, the folder `cf_scripts` must be present in the working directory (relative paths in line with this repo are used).

 ### `final_report.Rmd`
 This is the final report in .Rmd form.
 The files loaded are created in `main_code.R`.
 The script `code.R` takes quite a while to run, so all of the R objects required to run `final_report.Rmd` are included in the folder `rmd_files`.
 This folder must be present in the working directory (relative paths in line with this repo are used).
 This report is also available through [this RPubs link](http://rpubs.com/alyomahoney/movielens).